surendraGh/surendragh.github.io/_pages/about.md

 I am a second-year PhD student in theoretical computer science at Cornell University.
 I am advised by the wonderful [Noah Stephens-Davidowitz](https://noahsd.com/).
 My current research resides at the intersection of error-correcting codes and post-quantum cryptography, primarily lattice-based systems.

 I completed my Bachelors of Science at the University of California, Santa Barbara.
-There, I had the privilege of being advised by [Tevfik Bultan](https://sites.cs.ucsb.edu/~bultan/).
+There, I was advised by [Tevfik Bultan](https://sites.cs.ucsb.edu/~bultan/).
 Together, we employed tools rooted in information theory to tackle issues related to information leakage.

 Shoot me an email if you want to talk!